From Ximen Road, head south to arrive at Zhong-zheng Road.

 There are more traffic circles in Tainan than any other cities in Taiwan.
 Abundant delicious local dish shops can be found near traffic circles.

 From Fu-zhong Road next to Confusian Temple, go to Kaishan Road and then come back to Zhong-zheng Road.
-You will come across Zhong-zheng traffic circle.
+You will arrive at Zhong-zheng traffic circle.
 There is a large Baroque building.

 That's the Museum of Taiwanese Literature.
 It used to be the Tainan goverment center during the Japanese colonial era.
 The museum became quite stunning in appearance after a construction overhaul.